Romanysoft/Try-to-translate/README.md

 ================

 very useful Mac App.
-The main purpose to help you quickly translation.
+The main purpose to help you quick translation.
 =================================================================================